e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `A`, `B`, `C`, `D` simultaneously, exact to machine precision — replacing four `FiniteDiff` jacobians, their step-size heuristics and ~4n perturbed evaluations.
-Unseeded states sit constant at the operating point, and so do unseeded slots (root-slot cells follow the activation scalar via [§11.2](#112-the-declaration-inventory)'s leaf walk over their concrete declarations; the condition apply embeds their `Float64` values as zero-partial constants); the discrete tier is frozen with zero partials — precisely "linearize with `z` held" ([§11.2](#112-the-declaration-inventory)).
+Unseeded states sit constant at the operating point, and so do unseeded slots (a root-slot cell follows the activation scalar by *evaluating* its consuming `input_types` entry at that scalar, [§11.2](#112-the-declaration-inventory); the condition apply embeds their `Float64` values as zero-partial constants); the discrete tier is frozen with zero partials — precisely "linearize with `z` held" ([§11.2](#112-the-declaration-inventory)).
-Differentiation participation is a per-invocation *seeding* fact, never a typing fact — one register for `x` and slots alike.
+Differentiation participation is a per-invocation *seeding* fact for every slot the schema leaves seedable — one register for `x` and slots alike — with one declared exception now visible in the schema: a slot whose entry is declared `Float64` is **declaredly unseedable**, its cell frozen at every activation, so selecting it as a `B`-matrix tap is rejected at tap resolution with the offending entry in hand rather than silently yielding a zero column (row 167).

 **A pure query, and the shape of `capture`.** Linearization is the first service with no commit and no boundary zero: scratch buffers only, nothing